haileyhahnnnn/FPHHbutton/TEAMNOTES.md

 - met up in person to work on the code and fix up any problems we were having
 - had a hard time getting the icon to load in right
 - created a whole new and imporved button!

+Similarities and Differences with our implementations -The group we compared our code with linked their URL to their button the same way our group did -We both utlized the hover function

+Differences in our implimentations
+-The comparison group displayed 5 buttons on their website -Their website utilizes more than one icon